Careers in STEM — Mona Gayle-Jinadu

 We believe it is important engineers working on these problems demographically represent those who they are working for within wider society.
 Unfortunately, women working in STEM (Science, Technology, Engineering and Mathematics, remain in the minority in these fields.
 According to a WES report, women engineers make up just 12.37% of the workforce.

-In the second blog in our ‘Tomorrow’s Engineers’ series, we focus on Mona Gayle-Jinadu, a Senior Research Engineer and Deputy Safety Lead at CPI.
+With a look at careers in STEM, here we focus on Mona Gayle-Jinadu, a Senior Research Engineer and Deputy Safety Lead at CPI.
 Here, she shares her career journey and explores how her daily work at CPI involves solving issues for the progression of science, technology and wider society.

 Mona’s practical childhood naturally led to an interest in chemistry and math at school, stating: “I always wanted to do things with my hands, so I thought why not engineering?”
 Despite a gender biased stigma surrounding women in engineering, Mona faced no barriers chasing her interests and applying to university, and she has never looked back.